microsoft/DataConnectors/samples/TripPin/1-OData/README.md

 ![Nav Table](../../../blobs/trippin1NavTable.png)

 Select the **Me** table, and click Edit.
 Notice that the columns already have types assigned (well, most of them).
 This is another feature of the underlying [OData.Feed](https://msdn.microsoft.com/en-us/library/mt260868.aspx) function.
-If you watch the requests in [Fiddler](http://www.telerik.com/fiddler), you will see that we fetch the service’s $metadata document.
-The engine’s OData implementation does this automatically to determine the service’s schema, data types, and relationships.
+If you watch the requests in [Fiddler](http://www.telerik.com/fiddler), you will see that we fetch the service's $metadata document.
+The engine's OData implementation does this automatically to determine the service's schema, data types, and relationships.

 ![Me Record](../../../blobs/trippin1Me.png)

 ## Conclusion

 This lesson walked you through the creation of a simple connector based on the [OData.Feed](https://msdn.microsoft.com/en-us/library/mt260868.aspx) library function.
 As you saw, very little logic is needed to enable a fully functional connector over the OData base function.
 Other extensibility enabled functions, such as [ODBC.DataSource](https://msdn.microsoft.com/en-us/library/mt708843.aspx), provide similar capabilities.
-In the next lesson, we will replace the use of [OData.Feed](https://msdn.microsoft.com/en-us/library/mt260868.aspx) with a less capable function - Web.Contents.
+In the next lesson, we will replace the use of [OData.Feed](https://msdn.microsoft.com/en-us/library/mt260868.aspx) with a less capable function - [Web.Contents](https://msdn.microsoft.com/en-us/library/mt260892.aspx).
 Each lesson will implement more connector features, including paging, metadata/schema detection and query folding to the OData query syntax, until your custom connector supports the same range of capabilities as [OData.Feed](https://msdn.microsoft.com/en-us/library/mt260868.aspx).
-You can find the full sample used in this lesson in the embedded zip file.